Schur complement based preconditioners for twofold and block tridiagonal saddle point problems: Nested Schur complement based preconditioners for -tuple block tridiagonal problems

 Other entries are computed as follows:

-When the table is completed, the number of sign changes in the first column is the number of non-negative roots \cite{barnett1977routh}.
+When the table is completed, the number of sign changes in the first column is the number of roots in the right half-plane \cite{barnett1977routh}.
 Note that the entries of the Routh table are uniquely determined once the first two rows are fixed, i.e., the Routh table is uniquely dependent on the coefficients of $p_k$.

 For the polynomial $\bar{p}_k$ generated by (\ref{recurr_form}), its key coefficients (for the leading terms and the constant) are